1. Veterinary Inspection

 c) Any horse at any show may be tested at the discretion of the DC or judges.

-3. Both urine- and blood samples must be taken according to the “Manual for sampling veterinarians” which is enclosed with the sampling kits.
+3. Both urine - and blood samples must be taken according to the “Manual for sampling veterinarians” which is enclosed with the sampling kits.
 If after a prolonged wait (no less than 30 minutes), no urine sample can be obtained, blood collection only is acceptable.
-Only sampling veterinarians may collect and they samples may not act in any other capacity at a show in which they have been appointed sampling veterinarians.
+Only sampling veterinarians may collect the sample and they may not act in any other capacity at a show in which they have been appointed sampling veterinarians.

 4 The organiser will provide fresh bedding and a clean box for each horse to be tested.
 These boxes will be marked as sampling boxes and will be used exclusively for this purpose.
 They should be located in a quiet environment with no public access.

-5. All samples taken at a show must only be sent to the ECAHO approved testing laboratory which is the Laboratoire des Courses Hippiques, Verrieres le Buisson, France.
+5. All samples taken at a show must only be sent to the ECAHO approved testing laboratory which is the Laboratoire des Courses Hippiques, 15 rue de Paradis, ZAC Pompidou, 91370 Verrieres le Buisson, France.

 The sampling kits, their transport from and to the ECAHO approved testing laboratory, analyses and honoraria of sampling veterinarians will be paid by the show organizer or by the National Registry/Association.